wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 But the problem is still the details in the composition.
 It sort of suffers from the same issue as most: the composition itself is not interesting enough.

 So how would you measure the composition quality?
-Well, current AI can't act as a music critique, so the closes thing is our intuition.
+Well, current AI can't act as a music critique, so the closest thing is our own intuition.
+Or maybe a real music critic.

 Imagine the song played live by an orchestra.
 Or a small band at your local venue.
 Would you consider it good?